What is callback hell in Node.js ?

 This is a big issue caused by coding with complex nested callbacks.
 Here, each and every callback takes an argument that is a result of the previous callbacks.
 In this manner, The code structure looks like a pyramid, making it difficult to read and maintain.
 Also, if there is an error in one function, then all other functions get affected.

-Example: This is the example of typical callback hell.
+Example: This is an example of typical callback hell.

-You can notice the nested callbacks is look like a pyramid that makes it difficult to understand.
+You can notice the nested callbacks look like a pyramid which makes it difficult to understand.

 How to escape from a callback hell?